jlabounty/pioneer_nearline/README.md

 # pioneer_nearline
 Nearline analysis code and web interface for the PIONEER beam test May 2022

+Two symbolic links should be set up when using this repository

+- ./data/ -> Path where the binary WD files are being written do
+- ./processed/ -> Path to where to write the nearline analyzed files.

 In order to set up, please add the following to the crontab of the Nearline machine

 ```